etherwalker/LLIS_Schensted_2T/README.md

 This can be achieved elegantly and efficiently via a merge-like process.

 The following code snippet demonstrates the core logic of Schensted's 2T $O(k)$ merge process.
 The full implementation, including the data generation step, can be found in [`src/test_lis.cpp`](src/test_lis.cpp).
-A header-only implementation with generic stl-style interface can be found in [`lib/schensted.hpp`](lib/schensted.hpp).
+A header-only implementation with generic STL-style interface can be found in [`lib/schensted.hpp`](lib/schensted.hpp).

 ```cpp
 if ( min_tails[left_lis_len] < max_heads[right_lis_len] )